cyberbotics/competition-template/ORGANIZER.md

     - Robot: the name of the robot used in the competition
     - Language: the programming language of the example controller
     - Commitment: an idea of the time required to participate in the competition (a few minutes, a couple of hours, a couple of days, a couple of months...)
-- Replace the occurrence of "ORGANIZER_NAME" with your GitHub username in the "2.
-Add the Organizer as a Collaborator" subsection.
+- Replace the occurrence of "ORGANIZER_NAME" with your own GitHub username in the subsection "2.
+Add the Organizer as a Collaborator".
 - Remove the "Organizer setup" section at the top of the file.
 - Don't forget to commit your changes to save them.